-- One end of this cable can be connected to a second USB port on the computer, the other end can be plugged into the external power input at the rear of the instrument.
-The power for the instrument will be taken from two USB ports of the computer. - The outside of the external power connector is connected to +5 V. To avoid a shortage, first connects the cable to the Handyscope HS3 and then to the USB port.
+One end of this cable can be connected to a second USB port on the computer, the other end can be plugged in the external power input at the rear of the instrument.
+The power for the instrument will be taken from two USB ports of the computer.

+The outside of the external power connector is connected to +5 V. In order to avoid shortage, first connect the cable to the Handy scope HS4 and then to the USB port.